BrianMorse12604/151AGroupProject/README.md

 This dataset uses a public domain license described here: [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).
 Based on this license, we are free to copy, modify, distribute and perform the work without asking permission.

-Objective: We are building a model to predict an Airbnb's review rating based on other factors.
+Objective: We are building a model to predict an Airbnb's review rating.

 ## Data Exploration and Initial Preprocessing (Milestone 2)